 Read more about the Corbets Tey School study here.

-Manor Green School is a SEN school in Maidenhead which has students aged 2-19 and with a variety of support needs.
+Manor Green School is a SEN school in Maidenhead for students aged 2-19 with a variety of support needs.
 This is a non-musical case study focusing on allowing students to get more involved in, and have more control of, their lessons.

 Methodology: